mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 $ bonsai list --help
 Usage: bonsai list [OPTIONS]

-  Lists BRAINs owned by current user or by the user under a given URL.
+  Lists BRAINs owned by current user.

 Options:
   -h, --help  Show this message and exit.
 ```

-`bonsai list` shows you the BRAINs you currently own or by a user under a given URL.
+`bonsai list` shows you the BRAINs on your account.
 You must have your Bonsai account configured with `bonsai configure` before you can see this list.

 ## bonsai log